altunenes/rusty_art/README.md

 In this repository, I will create animations and optical illusions that allow for the generation of various patterns in my spare time.
 So, this repo is consistently updated and current 😄

-Most of my scripts feature a **graphical user interface (GUI)**, enabling real-time adjustments to the animations and opening up the possibility to create thousands of unique patterns.
+Most of my files feature a **graphical user interface (GUI)**, enabling real-time adjustments to the animations and opening up the possibility to create thousands of unique patterns.

 I hope you enjoy it!